feriforgacs/producthunt-maker-goals-menubar/README.md

 If your app is successfully running on Heroku, you can change back the URL in your electron/main.js file to the URL of your Heroku instance.

 # Build the electron app
+You can build your electron app by running `npm run dist` inside your electron folder.
+Learn more about electron builder [here](https://www.electron.build/).